Technology Acceptance Model (TAM) Questionnaire: Complete Research Scales

 Citizen journalism activities promote cultural integration among Malaysians from various cultural backgrounds (Mahamed & Omar, 2017).
 It promotes harmony and peace in Malaysia through sharing information via social media platforms.
 Many students become citizen journalists to share information about people affected by COVID-19 and the coronavirus death toll on social media.
 The convenient tools of social media influence students to become digital journalists.
 Besides the advantages, social media-based citizen journalism significantly spreads fake and fabricated news.
 Widespread misinformation was disseminated through Facebook and Twitter during the 2016 US election.

 The expansion of technology and social media has changed people’s news consumption behavior.
 It is crucial to study people’s needs to comprehend their behaviors.
-Social and psychological needs influence how people behave regarding social media use.
+Social and psychological needs influence how people behave in relation to social media use.
 People can use social media to report news for various purposes.
 News content can be short or long, depending on the topic.
 Citizens modify traditional media content and share it again to spread the news in their community.
 Sometimes, traditional media create news based on citizen journalist reports.
-In this study, we considered all types of news produced by citizens and shared on social media to meet personal, social, political, organisational, and informational goals.
+In this study, we considered all types of news produced by citizens and shared on social media to meet personal, social, political, organizational, and informational goals.

 We diagnosed social media-based citizen journalism from a uses-and-gratifications perspective.
 Michailina, Andreas, and Christos (2015) identified that people utilize social networking sites for four needs: information, discussion, entertainment, and surveillance.